James Gettys (founder of Gettysburg): Later military career

-Court martial
+Court-martial

-In 1802, in the height of the political infighting between the Federalist's Party and the Democrat-Republican Party, the Republican Governor of Pennsylvania, Thomas McKean, mandated the state militia men change from the traditional Federalist black cockade to a new red and blue one to differentiate Pennsylvania's militia.
+In 1802, at the height of the political infighting between the Federalist Party and the Democrat-Republican Party, the Republican Governor of Pennsylvania, Thomas McKean, mandated the state militia men change from the traditional Federalist black cockade to a new red and blue one to differentiate Pennsylvania's militia.
 Several of Getty's officers were slow to change their cockades.
 Republicans also accused those who did follow the mandate of wearing red and blue cockades that were too small.
 The disagreement escalated and progressed to a physical fight during the General's Parade in Gettysburg in November 1802.
-On November 15, 1802, Gettys was court martialed.
+On November 15, 1802, Gettys was court-martialed.
 His trial was held on December 6, 1802, at the home of Major William Sturgeon in New Oxford.
 Gettys was found guilty of allowing his men to train wearing the black cockade.
-He was temporarily suspended and fined $10.00.
+He was temporarily suspended and fined $10.

 Death

-In March 1815, many members of the Gettys family died of what was thought to be Typhus Fever, spread from the epidemic in Maryland.
+In March 1815, many members of the Gettys family died of what was thought to be typhus fever, spread from the epidemic in Maryland.
 On March 15, 1815, after 11 days of illness, James Gettys died.
-In total, the disease killed five people in his family, leaving his two young sons, James, Jr., and Robert Todd, orphans.
+In total, the disease killed five people in his family, leaving his two young sons, James Jr. and Robert Todd, orphans.

-James Gettys was originally buried in Gettysburg Presbyterian Church's cemetery at Washington and Railroad Street.
-When the church moved to its current location, James Gettys, Jr., paid for his parents' exhumation and reburial in Evergreen Cemetery in Gettysburg, Pennsylvania.
+Gettys was originally buried in Gettysburg Presbyterian Church's cemetery at Washington and Railroad Street.
+When the church moved to its current location, James Gettys, Jr. paid for his parents' exhumation and reburial in Evergreen Cemetery.